 This has not always been the case.
 U.S. troops of days past didn’t always fare well at mealtime.
 Sometimes, the only benefit from having a mess tent seemed to be that the meal was hot, and in some cases, it wasn’t even that.
 Here are a few of the more famous meals produced by military-grade cooks.
-If it’s good enough for them, it’s good enough.
+Remember: if it’s good enough for the troops who won America’s wars, it’s good enough.

 1. Firecake